 The Audit Committee discussed with the Company's independent auditors the overall scope and plans for their audit.
 The Audit Committee met with the independent auditors, with and without management present, to discuss the results of their examination, their evaluation of the Company's internal controls, and the overall quality of the Company's financial reporting.
-The Audit Committee held five meetings during fiscal year 2004.
+The Audit Committee held five meetings during fiscal year 2006.

-In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors (and the Board has approved) that the audited financial statements be included in the Annual Report on Form 10-K for the fiscal year ended April 30, 2004 for filing with the Securities and Exchange Commission.
+In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors (and the Board has approved) that the audited financial statements be included in the Annual Report on Form 10-K for the fiscal year ended April 30, 2006 for filing with the Securities and Exchange Commission.

-E. Donald Shapiro, Chairman of Audit Committee Joel Girsky S. Robert Foley
+E. Donald Shapiro, Chairman, Audit Committee S. Robert Foley Joel Girsky Richard Schwartz